carlpat86/Quantum-Machine-Learning/List of Quantum Machine Learning Packages.md

 <strong> 8.
 CQC - A software platform for developing and deploying quantum algorithms, developed by Cambridge Quantum Computing.  </strong>

 <strong> 9.
 Aqua - An open-source library for quantum algorithms and quantum machine learning, developed by IBM.  </strong>

+<strong> 10.
+NetQuant - A library for quantum neural networks and quantum deep learning, developed by XANADU. </strong>